 Trekking and religious study in Ladakh, India

-Students have the opportunity to practice their Spanish and test their kayaking skills in the rain forests of Costa Rica.
+Students have the opportunity to practice their Spanish and test their kayaking skills in the rain forests of Panama.
 This trip is a reward for students' commitment to training on the rivers at home.
 Students spend ten days in late November kayaking a variety of rivers and becoming aware of conservation issues related to preserving these precious and threatened resources